Tween Christmas Dresses

 Finish it off with the fact that the lace gives it a nice sophisticated look and she can choose about any color, and you and your daughter may actually be on the same page for once!

-An scalloped hemline is very “in” right now according to my daughter.
-This tween dress choice is great because it doesn’t scream “CHRISTMAS”!
+This black and white fit and flare tween dress choice is great because it doesn’t scream “CHRISTMAS”!
 It would be dressy enough for Christmas, but also many other formal parties your tween may be headed to, like New Years with friends, Valentine’s dinner with Dad, or maybe a winter father-daughter dance.
 If your daughter likes to have a “favorite” dress that she wears everywhere, this may be the one.

 And because it is black and white, it will be super easy for your tween to ‘tweenify’ it with a sparkly cardigan, headband, boots and a cross body purse.